Seagate/cortx-re/.github/pull_request_template.md

 - [ ] Unit and System Tests are added
 - [ ] Test Cases cover Happy Path, Non-Happy Path and Scalability
 - [ ] Testing was performed with RPM
+- [ ] Jenkins pipelines used for testing

 # Impact Analysis
   Checklist for Author/Reviewer/GateKeeper